Victoria is home to some of the highest-yielding and most high-grade gold resources, presenting unparalleled mining upside.

 With such viable gold mineralization and mining-friendly conditions, it comes as no surprise that some of the world’s most established and emerging gold exploration companies have strategically situated themselves in Victoria.
 With new discoveries and exciting projects being revealed every day, this gold hotspot presents an unparalleled mining upside.

-Outback Goldfields (CSE:OZ) is an exploration mining company focusing on developing highly prospective gold assets in close proximity to Kirkland Lake Gold’s Fosterville Mine in Victoria, which has current mineral reserves of 2.7 million ounces of gold at 31.0g/t grades.
+Outback Goldfields (TSXV:OZ) is an exploration mining company focusing on developing highly prospective gold assets in close proximity to Kirkland Lake Gold’s Fosterville Mine in Victoria, which has current mineral reserves of 2.7 million ounces of gold at 31.0g/t grades.
 The company’s experienced exploration team has positioned it in one of the world’s most prolific gold districts.
 This expertise has also enabled the acquisition of potentially high-value assets and utilizing past-producing paths of success.

 The company currently operates four key gold assets, including the Yuengroon, Glenfine, Silver Spoon and Ballarat West projects.
 These projects host limited modern exploration but are in the position to leverage Fosterville’s past production history.
 In June 2021, Outback announced a proposal to ramp up exploration programming at Yeungroon and Ballarat West based on positive geophysical data and high-grade gold discoveries.